matgat/m32-pars-adapt/readme.md

 Normally no file will be overwritten: the program will create a temporary file that will be automatically deleted after a manual merge.

-When the option `--quiet` is used, the file will be backupped in the same directory and then overwritten without the user intervention.
+When the option `--quiet` is used, the manual merge will be skipped: if an output file name is specified with `--out`, there won't be any actions after its creation, otherwise the file to be modified will be backupped in the same directory and then silently overwritten.

-If the output file name is specified with `--out`, there won't be any filesystem actions (deleting or substitution).